JohnReedLOL/scala-trace-debug/README.md

 # scala-trace-debug [![Build Status](https://travis-ci.org/JohnReedLOL/scala-trace-debug.svg?branch=3.0)](https://travis-ci.org/JohnReedLOL/scala-trace-debug)
-Turns your print statements into hyperlinks to your code.
+Scala-Trace-Debug keeps you from losing or misplacing any of your print statements or assertions.
+It is more effective in Scala, but it works for Java too.
+Now with MIT License.

 ____________________________________________________________________________________________________________________